Daylight saving time: Politics, religion and sports

-Russia declared in 2011 that it would stay in DST all year long (UTC+4:00); Belarus followed with a similar declaration.
+Russia declared in 2011 that it would stay in DST all year long (UTC+4:00) and Belarus followed with a similar declaration.
 (The Soviet Union had operated under permanent "summer time" from 1930 to at least 1982.)
 Russia's plan generated widespread complaints due to the dark of winter-time mornings, and thus was abandoned in 2014.
 The country changed its clocks to standard time (UTC+3:00) on 26 October 2014, intending to stay there permanently.

 In the United States, Arizona (with the exception of the Navajo Nation), Hawaii, and the five populated territories (American Samoa, Guam, Puerto Rico, the Northern Mariana Islands, and the US Virgin Islands) do not participate in daylight saving time.
 Indiana only began participating in daylight saving time as recently as 2006.
-Since 2018, Florida Republican Senator Marco Rubio has repeatedly filed bills to extend daylight saving time permanently into winter, without success.
+Between 2018 and 2024, former Florida Republican Senator Marco Rubio repeatedly filed bills to extend daylight saving time permanently into winter, without success.

 Mexico observed summertime daylight saving time starting in 1996.
 In late 2022, the nation's clocks "fell back" for the last time, in restoration of permanent standard time.

 Religion

 Some religious groups and individuals have opposed DST on religious grounds.
-For religious Jews and Muslims it makes religious practices such as prayer and fasting more difficult or inconvenient.
+For religious Muslims and Jews it makes religious practices such as prayer and fasting more difficult or inconvenient.

-Some Muslim countries, such as Morocco, temporarily abandoned DST during Ramadan, while Iran maintains DST even during Ramadan.
+Some Muslim countries, such as Morocco, have temporarily abandoned DST during Ramadan.

 In Israel, DST has been a point of contention between the religious and secular, resulting in fluctuations over the years, and a shorter DST period than in the EU and US.
-Religious Jews prefer a shorter DST due to DST delaying the time for morning prayers, thus conflicting with standard working and business hours.
+Religious Jews prefer a shorter DST due to DST delaying scheduled morning prayers, thus conflicting with standard working and business hours.
 Additionally, DST is ended before Yom Kippur (a 25-hour fast day starting and ending at sunset, much of which is spent praying in synagogue until the fast ends at sunset) since DST would result in the day ending later, which many feel makes it more difficult.

-In the US, Orthodox Jewish groups have opposed extensions to DST, as well as a 2022 bipartisan bill that would make DST permanent, saying it will “interfere with the ability of members of our community to engage in congregational prayers and get to their places of work on time.”
+In the US, Orthodox Jewish groups have opposed extensions to DST, as well as a 2022 bipartisan bill that would make DST permanent, saying it will "interfere with the ability of members of our community to engage in congregational prayers and get to their places of work on time."